2009 Brazilian Grand Prix: Background

 Local favourite Felipe Massa won the 2008 Brazilian Grand Prix for Ferrari as Lewis Hamilton picked up the World Championship for McLaren by overtaking Timo Glock on the last corner of the race for 5th.
 Massa also won the race in 2006, and was runner-up to teammate Kimi Räikkönen in 2007 as the Finn took the World Championship.
 The World title had been won at Interlagos for the previous 4 years, with Hamilton, Räikkönen and Fernando Alonso (twice) taking the title.
 Alonso has never won the Brazilian GP, however, with Juan Pablo Montoya and Massa winning the 2005 and 2006 races respectively.
 Another former Brazilian Grand Prix winner lining up was Giancarlo Fisichella, who won in 2003.

 The race has a history of home success, with Massa, Ayrton Senna, Nelson Piquet Sr, Carlos Pace and Emerson Fittipaldi winning.
 Rubens Barrichello aimed for his first win at Interlagos, hoping to improve on his previous best placing of 3rd in 2004.
 Massa had targeted a return after injuries sustained in an accident in qualifying in the 2009 Hungarian Grand Prix, but this was not possible.
 Massa instead was given the honour of waving the chequered flag at the end of the race.

 Championship leader Jenson Button needed to finish within four points of teammate Barrichello to seal the 2009 drivers' title.
 Red Bull's Sebastian Vettel needed to finish first or second in order to stay in the running for the title fight.
 In the constructors' standings, Brawn GP required just half a point to be declared champions, while Red Bull Racing needed to finish first and second in both Brazil and Abu Dhabi with Brawn not scoring in either round to take the title for themselves.

 GP2 driver and Toyota test driver Kamui Kobayashi replaced Toyota's Timo Glock after tests revealed that he had cracked a vertebra in his qualifying accident at the previous race at Suzuka.

 Tyre supplier Bridgestone selected the medium and supersoft tyres for the Grand Prix weekend.

+Championship permuations

+Jenson Button had an opportunity to secure his first World Drivers' Championship in Brazil.